Kaptan Singh Solanki

-Kaptan Singh Solanki (born 1 July 1939) is an Indian politician of the Bharatiya Janata Party and the 17th Governor of Tripura.
-From August 2009, he was the member of the Parliament of India representing Madhya Pradesh State in the Rajya Sabha, the upper house until May 2014.
+Kaptan Singh Solanki (born 1 July 1939) is an Indian politician of the Bharatiya Janata Party and the 17th governor of Tripura.
+From August 2009, he was the member of the parliament of India representing Madhya Pradesh State in the Rajya Sabha, the upper house until May 2014.

+Early life

+Kaptan Singh Solanki was born on 1 July 1939 in Garhpara, Madhya Pradesh.
 He studied at Vikram University, Ujjain, P.G.B.T.
 College, Ujjain and Maharani Luxmibai College, Jiwaji University, Gwalior.
-He served as a teacher in Banmor, Morena district from 1958 to 1965 and later became a professor at P.G.V.
+He was a teacher in Banmor, Morena district, from 1958 to 1965 and later became a professor at P.G.V.
 College, Gwalior from 1966 to 1999.
-He has been appointed the Governor of Haryana to replace Jagannath Pahadia whose five year term ended on 26 July 2014.
+He was appointed the governor of Haryana to replace Jagannath Pahadia, whose five year term ended on 26 July 2014.

+Personal life

 He has been married to Shrimati Rani Solanki since 1959, with two daughters and three sons.